jabehan/starter-hugo-academic/content/publication/potaporousndopedcarbonencapsulated2025/index.md

 ---
 id: potaPorousNDopedCarbonencapsulated2025
-title: Porous N-Doped Carbon-encapsulated Iron as Novel Catalyst Architecture for the Electrocatalytic Hydrogenation of Benzaldehyde
+title: Porous N-Doped Carbon-Encapsulated Iron as Novel Catalyst Architecture for the Electrocatalytic Hydrogenation of Benzaldehyde
 date: '2025-01-01'
 authors: